Date: April 23, 2014

 Action: Motion carried.

-Dave Decker makes motion to approve budget to be submitted at the Annual Meeting.
-Darren Onwiler seconds.
+Dave Decker makes motion to approve the establishment of this committee, Darren Onwiler seconds.

 Action: Motion carried.